Grabby Awards

 Grabby Awards (better known as The Grabbys) are presented annually in Chicago for the gay adult erotic video industry.
 The awards are sponsored by GRAB Magazine.
 The Grabby Awards and GRAB Magazine are owned and operated by Grabbys, LLC.
 The awards were owned until 2009 by Gay Chicago Magazine.
+The first awards were listed in the year-end issue of Gay Chicago Magazine in 1991, and the first awards ceremony was held in 1999.

 GRAB Magazine

 GRAB is a Chicago, Illinois, LGBT entertainment magazine.
 The biweekly publication is distributed free in the Chicago area.
 Founded in 2009 by Stacy Bridges and Mark Nagel.
 GRAB organizes the annual Grabby Awards (better known as The Grabbys) for the gay pornography industry.
 Both GRAB magazine and the Grabby Awards are owned and operated by Grabbys, LLC.

 Beginnings

 The first Grabby Awards (formally known as Adult Erotic Gay Video Awards) were given in 1991, when the awards were listed in the year-end issue of Gay Chicago Magazine.
 Awards given that year included "Burnout of the Year", "Comeback of the Year", "Fresh Surprise of the Year", "Best Supporting Actor", "Best Newcomer", and "Best Overall Performer".
 According to "Big Daddy" Ferguson, founder of Gay Chicago Magazine and creator of the awards, the Grabbys are "...our way of highlingting [sic] certain aspects of the past year's videos that, in our opinion, are worth[y] of special notice."

 The award's second year, 1992, saw the addition of some more traditional award categories, such as "Best Video of the Year" and "Best Screenplay"; "Best Overall Performer" was shortened to "Best Performer".
 The unique awards continued, however, with the presentation of the "Pull-Lister Prize", given to Gay Sex: A Manual for Men Who Love Men.

 In 1993, the third annual awards included "Best Ethnic Performer" and "Best Cum Shot", and saw the first tie for an award, that of Falcon Studios and Kristen Bjorn Productions for "Best Video of the Year".

 "Best Director" was added in 1994, along with "Best International Video", "Best Cinematography", "Best Sex Scene", "Best Bisexual Video", and the "Whopper Award", presented to a Canadian performer.

 "Best Cum Shot" was renamed "Hot Shots", the only change in award categories for 1995.
 The 1996 awards included the addition of "Best Non-Sexual Role" and "Promising New Performers"; there were no additions or name changes for the 1997 awards.